SankalpM-29/TIC-TAC-TOE/README.md

 ## Running Tests

 Keep both files in the same folder.
-Open the folder in terminal and then type the follwing command.
+Open the folder in terminal and then type the following command.

 ```
 python game.py